In this lesson, you’re going to learn the Korean alphabet in only 30 minutes using visual associations, mnemonics, and stories.

 Try creating the associations for these consonant letters now.

-Next is the Hangul letter ㄹ, which has 5 strokes and could be compared to the rungs of a ladder.
+Next is the Hangul letter ㄹ, which is written using 5 basic strokes and could be compared to the rungs of a ladder.
 Its sound is most similar to an English L and can be made the same way by pressing down with your tongue.
 This is a fun letter to write!

 Finally, there are the Hangul letters ㅁ, ㄴ, and ㅅ, which have the sounds M, N, and S respectively.